-It’s no secret that an organization’s culture is the key to its success.
-Without a thriving workplace culture, companies can suffer from employee disengagement and stagnant business practices, both of which are barriers to growth and financial performance.
-Although we’re all familiar with the term “workplace culture” and its importance in creating prosperous, growing businesses (and enjoyable places to work), we often have difficulty defining exactly what culture is.
+An organization’s culture is a key to its success.
+Without a thriving workplace culture, companies can suffer from employee disengagement and stagnant business practices, both of which are barriers to growth, financial performance, and employee retention.
+Although we’re all familiar with the significance of workplace culture in creating prosperous, growing businesses (and enjoyable places to work), we often have difficulty defining exactly what culture is.

-Many leaders will try to “fix” a toxic culture by making climate changes.
-Climate changes may take the form of fitness classes, free lunches or standing workstations.
+Leaders may try to “fix” a toxic culture by making climate changes, or superficial offerings, which may take the form of fitness classes, free massages, or pooled paid time off policies.
 While these can be nice, they are only band-aids and do nothing to address the toxic behaviors that plague your company.
 Changing a company’s culture requires much more than climate changes—every leader within the company must intentionally exhibit the behaviors and actions they want to see in their people, and, over time, their people will follow.

 Although it will take time—sometimes years—for an existing culture to fade and a new culture to reign, it is important for leaders to remember that they play a crucial role in establishing their organization’s culture.
-As one Harvard Business Review author puts it, “we create our organizational culture by the actions we take, not the other way around.”
+As one Harvard Business Review author once put it, “we create our organizational culture by the actions we take, not the other way around.”